rollerozxa/apparatus.voxelmanip.se/lite.md

 nav: misc
 ---

 Apparatus LITE was a limited version of Apparatus available on Google Play (formerly Android Market) for free.
-It has fewer built-in puzzle levels, the sandbox save feature is disabled and playing levels from the community site wasn't be possible.
+It has fewer built-in puzzle levels, the sandbox save feature is disabled and playing levels from the community site wasn't possible.

 Nowadays there's really no reason to play the LITE version.
 Feel free to [download the full version](/download/) instead.